ucgmsim/velocity_modelling/README.md

 ## Overview

 The NZCVM incorporates various data sets amassed from numerous geophysical and geological studies.
-It prescribes Vp, Vs and Rho (density) at specified locations in a 3D grid.
+It prescribes the compression or primary wave velocity (Vp), the shear or secondary wave velocity (Vs) and density (Rho) at specified locations in a 3D grid.

 The model consists of the following components: